Traffic Rules & Regulations

 - Employee parking permits must be returned to Campus Safety at the termination of employment.

 - Students accumulating more than five citations during an academic year may be subject to disciplinary action in addition to any fines.

 Students $10.00 per semester (included in student fees).

-Temporary permits for vehicles parking for a limited time; such as Special Events, Construction, vehicle repairs and short term Continuing Education Courses can be obtained at the Campus Safety Office.
+Temporary permits for vehicles parking for a limited time; such as Special Events, Construction, vehicle repairs and short-term Continuing Education Courses can be obtained at Any Campus Police Office.

 - All vehicle operators are responsible for finding a legal parking space.
 Weather conditions or inconvenience are not an excuse for violating parking regulations.

 - No vehicle is to be driven or parked on Georgia Highlands College in any manner that will damage grounds, buildings, landscaping or facilities.

 - No vehicle will be parked at/on a yellow curb, fire lane, sidewalk, walkway, driveway, loading zone, grass or seeded area, or any athletic field.

 - Students may not park in faculty and staff “Reserved” parking spaces.
 All reserved spaces will be enforced at all times.

 - No vehicle will be parked in a “No Parking”, a “Loading zone”, an area closed off by signs, barricades or other traffic control devices.